Didier Queloz: Cambridge period and institutional leadership (2013–present)

+Earth-like exoplanets, habitability, and origins-of-life research (2015–present)

 His most recent research highlights are related to the search for transiting Earth-like planets on low mass stars and Universal life.
 This program, carried out in collaboration with M. Gillon from the University of Liège, is at the origins of the detection of TRAPPIST-1, a planetary system potentially interesting to further search for atmosphere and life signature.
 Another successful avenue of research is the characterization of the rocky surface or atmosphere of hot small planets with the work on 55 Cancri e.
 The recent extension of this program towards "Life in the Universe" is carried out in the context of an international research initiative supported by the Simons Foundation.
 The highlight result of this collaboration is the definition – combining chemistry and astrophysical constraints – of minimum conditions for the origins of RNA precursors on exoplanets ("abiogenesis zone").

-Discoveries of exoplanets attract a lot of attention from the public and media.
-In parallel to his research and teaching activities, Didier Queloz has participated in numerous documentaries, movies, articles, and TV and radio interviews to share the excitement, and to explain results and promote interest in science in general.

-He was also a visiting scientist at the MIT Kavli Institute for Astrophysics and Space Research in 2019.

-In October 2019, related to his work in astronomy and exoplanet discoveries, Queloz predicted humans will discover extraterrestrial life in the next 30 years, stating, "I can't believe we are the only living entity in the universe.
-There are just way [too] many planets, way too many stars, and the chemistry is universal.
-The chemistry that led to life has to happen elsewhere.
-So I am a strong believer that there must be life elsewhere."

-In December 2019, Queloz took issue with those who are not supportive of helping to limit climate change, stating, "I think this is just irresponsible, because the stars are so far away I think we should not have any serious hope to escape the Earth [...]
-Also keep in mind that we are a species that has evolved and developed for this planet.
-We're not built to survive on any other planet than this one [...]
-We'd better spend our time and energy trying to fix it."
+The post-2019 period

+Since 2019, Queloz has increasingly focused his research on the detection and characterisation of Earth-like exoplanets and on questions related to habitability and the origins of life.
+He is a principal investigator or co-leader of several long-term observational programmes designed to identify terrestrial planets around nearby stars using complementary ground- and space-based techniques.
+He plays a central role in the CHEOPS (Characterising Exoplanet Satellite) mission, an ESA space telescope dedicated to the precise measurement of exoplanet radii through transit observations.
+CHEOPS combines space-based photometry with ground-based radial-velocity measurements to determine planetary densities and internal structures, and has contributed to detailed characterisation of a wide range of exoplanet systems.

+Queloz is also involved in the SPECULOOS project, a ground-based survey targeting nearby ultra-cool dwarf stars in order to search for transiting Earth-sized planets, building on the discovery of the TRAPPIST-1 planetary system.
+In parallel, he leads or contributes to ultra-high-precision radial-velocity efforts aimed at detecting true Earth analogues, including the Terra Hunting Experiment, which uses the HARPS-3 spectrograph to carry out long-duration monitoring of Sun-like stars.

+In 2021, Queloz moved to ETH Zurich as a Professor of physics and became Director of the Centre for the Origin and Prevalence of Life, an interdisciplinary research centre dedicated to studying the emergence of life in planetary environments.
+He is also Director of the Leverhulme Centre for Life in the Universe at the University of Cambridge, which brings together astrophysics, chemistry, planetary science, and biology to address questions concerning habitability and life beyond Earth.